OKperry/OKperry.github.io/_posts/2021-08-22-Agent-Sudo-Write-UP.md

 In addition, from the nmap scan we can now see that the server is running a http service(website).
 On naviagtion to http://[machineIP]:80 we see the following -
 ![image-20210821094751547](/assets/thm-agent-wu/image-20210821094751547.png)

-As seen in the screenshot about to properly access the site we need to set our user agent to our code name.
+As seen in the screenshot to properly access the site we need to set our user agent to our code name.

 Q: How do you redirect yourself to a secret page?
 A: user-agent